Support our work! The Inertia may earn a small commission from affiliate links in this article. Learn more about our gear review policy here.

 We were consistently and thoroughly impressed with the Kialoa Pipes II from our first to our last sight, feel, and paddle with it.
 With beautiful full carbon-fiber construction and a clean, simple logo, it’s obvious that it’s a high-performance paddling tool.
 It’s one of the lightest paddles we tested at a measured 21.4 ounces, is the stiffest paddle we tested, and includes our favorite LeverLock adjustment system that provides simple, secure length adjustment from 70 to 86 inches.

-The Pipes has a smaller 83-square inch blade area with a 12-degree offset and a flat face shape.
+The Pipes have a smaller 83-square-inch blade area with a 12-degree offset and a flat face shape.
 This is the smallest blade size that we tested, which allows for a more efficient, higher-cadence stroke.
-While this makes it a great option for paddle racing, the light weight, smaller blade size, and adjustable shaft also make it versatile for different paddlers and paddling conditions.
+While this makes it a great option for paddle racing, the lightweight, smaller blade size, and adjustable shaft also make it versatile for different paddlers and paddling conditions.

 Showcasing the beautiful carbon fiber blade of the Kialoa Pipes II SUP paddle in front of Lake Tahoe

-With a carbon fiber blade and shaft and a LeverLock adjustment system, the Kialoa Pipes II is best for high-performance paddlers willing to spend a bit more for impressive quality.
-Photo: Nick Bruckbauer
+With a carbon fiber blade and shaft and a LeverLock adjustment system, the Kialoa Pipes is best for high-performance paddlers willing to spend a bit more for impressive quality.
+Photo: Nick Bruckbauer//The Inertia

 Best of the Rest